andrewcy86/Paper-Asset-Tracking-Tool-PATT/plugins/supportcandy/readme.txt

 9. Report - Rating (premium)

 == Changelog ==

+= V 2.1.3 (May 14, 2020) =
+* Fix: Default filter not working after login
+* Fix: Sign-in not working in some cases
+* Fix: Vulnerability fixes
+* Fix: GDRP compatibility added for registration form

+= V 2.1.2 (April 03, 2020) =
+* New feature: Setting to allow HTML/Text pasting in create, reply description field
+* Fix: Vulnerability fixes for attachments
+* Fix: Performance improvements.
+Working slow on some servers
+* Fix: Some administrators can't save thank you page setting
+* Fix: The agent only fields do not get imported in clone ticket
+* Fix: Email notification not send for user registration when registered via supportcandy

 = V 2.1.1 (February 17, 2020) =
 * New feature: You can now edit saved filters